2017/18 Program Handbook

 Thank you for choosing Conestoga's School of Media+Design for the next step of your academic experience.
 Our programs offer high levels of integration, with each course contributing to a comprehensive graduate toolkit that will prepare you for the world of work or further academic studies.

 Recognizing the demand for practical experience, we have embedded work experience opportunities into our programs.
 Work experiences allow you to demonstrate your personal toolkit of skills and knowledge to potential employers.
-In fact, some of the programs in SOM+D see in excess of 70% of our students gaining full-time employment as a result of the work experience.
+In fact, some of the SOM+D programs see more than 70% of our students gaining full-time employment as a result of the work experience.

 Our programs demand tremendous commitment, energy and hard work.
 Our school asks you to actively seek learning and take personal responsibility for deadlines, work quality and professionalism.
 We are here to help you learn, but it starts with you.